Siddharth-0405/linkedin-job-notifier/README.md

-# 📡 LinkedIn Job Radar — Data Engineer
+# 📡 LinkedIn Job Radar
 Monitors LinkedIn for Data Engineer openings every 15 minutes and notifies you instantly so you can apply before competition piles up.

 ---